StuartSul/SampyoNet/README.md

 `config.py` has all the required import statements and global parameters which should not be modified.

+`brightness.py` contains the functions which calculate the brightness of the input image.

 `requirements.txt` lists all the dependencies.

 `models/` is a directory with all pretrained weights in it.
 Our main model is `2_largfac.hdf5`

+`preprocess/` is a directory with sources used in preprocessing stage.